When a patient submits a request through Patchs, it will first appear in the Unassigned Inbox.

-First click on the request in the Unassigned Inbox to open it.
-This will show the patient's registration status.
-(Patients are automatically verified using the Patient Demographics Service (PDS) FIHR API, IM1, or Docman 10 depending on the individual practice's setup).
+Click on the request in the Unassigned Inbox to open it.
+Doing this will show the patient's registration status.

-The patient matching warning will show DoB and name matched, and you will be advised to verify the patient's contact details and to then click 'Done' for the warning message to disappear.
+The patient matching warning will show Name and DoB or NHS Number matched, and you will be advised to verify the patient's contact details and to then select the 'I have verified patient's contact details' button for the warning message to disappear.

-There are two reasons why a patient does not match:
+There are two reasons why a patient might not match:

 - The personal details the patient has entered do not match those in PDS or the clinical system for a unique patient.
-In this case, you will need to manually verify their details in the clinical system and update them in PATCHS.
-You can then set their registration status to Registered, and click the 'Save registration status' button, to register the patient in PATCHS and unlock the request.
+In this case, you will need to manually verify their details in the clinical system and update them in Patchs.
+You can then set their registration status to Registered, and click the 'Save status' button, to register the patient in Patchs and unlock the request.

 - The PDS/IM1/Docman 10 integration failing.
 If this is the case the system will keep trying to match the records until it is successful or the registration has been updated manually.